-The Company signed a landmark joint venture agreement (JVA) with Dewan International Limited and DP Solrenergy India Private Limited (SOLRE) in late February 2022 for the granting of an exclusive licence to SOLRE to develop the Company's renewable energy technology in the Republic of India.
+Other than the passing of Mr Roger Davey and the resignation of Dr John Hassard, the Company signed a landmark joint venture agreement (JVA) with Dewan International Limited and DP Solrenergy India Private Limited (SOLRE) in late February 2022 for the granting of an exclusive licence to SOLRE to develop the Company's renewable energy technology in the Republic of India.
 The agreement represents extensive consultations and negotiations informed by the terms of an October 2021 memorandum of understanding (MOU) for the commercialisation of SCT technology in India using a joint venture model.
 The JVA allows for the construction and operation of SCTs in India as well as comprising a major step in the development of a working relationship.